HOME

 LOW TANNIN CONTENT

-Compared to European oak, American white oak contains fewer tannins.
-This results in a softer, less astringent taste profile.
+Compared to European oak, American white oak contains fewer tannins, resulting in a smoother, rounder taste with less astringency.

-During maturation, the aromatic compounds present in the wood are slowly released into the spirit.
-The result is a complex flavor profile with distinctive nuances:
+During maturation, the wood’s natural compounds are gradually absorbed into the spirit.
+The typical flavor profile includes:

 VANILLA AND SWEETNESS

-I Vanillin imparts the characteristic creamy vanilla note.
+I Vanillin delivers a soft, creamy vanilla note

 COCONUT AND CREAMY TEXTURE

-I Caramel & Toffee – sweet and toasted notes
+I Caramel & Toffee – sweet, toasted depth

 I Coconut & Butter – exotic and rounded

-I Smoke & Chocolate – especially in heavily charred casks
+I Smoke & Chocolate – especially with heavy charring

-I Mild Spices – delicate hints of cinnamon, nutmeg, and pepper
+I Gentle Spices – light touches of cinnamon, nutmeg, clove, pepper

 CHARRING

-I Short maturation: Highlights sweet, vanilla, and coconut-like aromas.
+I Short maturation: emphasizes vanilla, coconut, and sweetness

-I Aromatics: White oak emphasizes vanilla and coconut; European oak (e.g. Limousin, Allier) is more spice-forward and tannin-rich.
+I Flavour: White oak highlights vanilla, coconut, and sweet notes; European oak (e.g., Limousin, Allier) is spicier and richer in tannins

 USE OF WHITE OAK IN SPIRIT MATURATION

-I Bourbon: Legally required to mature in new, heavily charred white oak barrels—giving it its signature sweet, spicy flavor.
+I Bourbon: Legally required to age in new, charred white oak barrels – key to its sweet-spicy profile

-I Whisky: Scotch and Irish whiskies often age in ex-bourbon barrels made from American white oak—imparting gentle wood and vanilla notes.
+I Whisky: Scotch and Irish whiskies often age in ex-bourbon barrels, adding subtle wood, vanilla, and caramel notes

-I Rum & Tequila: Frequently matured in used white oak casks, which contribute well-balanced wood and spice characteristics.
+I Rum & Tequila: Frequently matured in used white oak barrels, gaining refined wood, coconut, and spice characteristics

-In addition to our popular casks made from American white oak, we offer a carefully curated selection of barrels crafted from other internationally renowned oak and wood varieties.
-Each of these woods brings its own unique character to the maturation of your spirits and opens up exciting new possibilities for flavor development.
+In addition to our popular American white oak barrels, we offer a carefully curated selection of spirit barrels made from a range of internationally renowned oak and specialty woods.
+Each type of wood imparts its own distinctive characteristics to the maturation process and opens up exciting possibilities for flavor development.

 FRENCH LIMOUSIN OAK

-This oak comes from the forests of central France and is known for its coarse grain structure and high tannin content.
-It imparts an elegant spiciness to spirits, with notes of cinnamon, clove, nuts, and occasionally light toasty undertones.
-Especially popular for aging cognac and wine, Limousin oak also adds refined, complex character to whisky and rum.
+Harvested from the forests of central France, Limousin oak is known for its coarse grain and high tannin content.
+It adds elegant spice notes such as cinnamon, clove, and nuts, along with subtle toasty aromas.
+Widely used in Cognac and wine maturation, Limousin oak also brings refined, complex character to whisky and rum barrels.

 HUNGARIAN OAK